dshanske/indieweb-post-kinds/readme.txt

 developer of this plugin.

 == Changelog ==
+	= Version 2.4.1 =
+		* Fix error where Twitter shim is not loaded if other version of MF2 Parser is loaded
+		* Reserve Recipe per Request
+		* Removed the word travel and replaced with trip and itinerary...(idea from @aaronpk).
 	= Version 2.4.0 =
 		* Refactor to initialize classes in new plugin loading class
 		* Remove additional global functions